evalaplace/evalaplace.github.io/_pages/cv.md

-Previously, I was a postdoctoral researcher  at the [Heidelberg Institute for Theoretical Studies](https://www.h-its.org/), Germany, in the group of [Fabian Schneider](https://www.fabian-schneider.com/), where I worked on the pre-supernova properties of massive binary stars, the formation of black holes, and stellar explosions, and also led the outreach project [Habitable](https://www.hochschulwettbewerb.net/2023/heidelberg/).
+Previously, I was a postdoctoral researcher  at the [Heidelberg Institute for Theoretical Studies](https://www.h-its.org/), Germany, in the group of [Fabian Schneider](https://www.fabian-schneider.com/), where I worked on the pre-supernova properties of massive binary stars, the formation of black holes, and stellar explosions.
+I also led the outreach project [Habitable](https://www.hochschulwettbewerb.net/2023/heidelberg/), a boardgame about what makes planets habitable and the connection to the Earth's climate crisis.

 I completed my PhD at the [Anton Pannekoek Institute](https://api.uva.nl/), University of Amsterdam, The Netherlands, in the BinCosmos group led by [Selma de Mink](http://www.selmademink.com/), with Stephen Justham as a co-advisor.
 My PhD work focused on understanding the late-time evolution, death,